MahabubAlways/pagination/README.md

-# Collapsible Component using - React
+# Pagination using - React

-A react Single-Page Collapsible Component with React!
+A react Single-Page Pagination with React!

 # Usage